tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-aks-setup-guide.md

 -----

-## 9\.
-Cleanup
+## 9. Cleanup

-To delete the cluster and associated resources, first delete the Data Plane from the TIBCO Control Plane UI.
-Then, navigate to the `scripts/aks` directory and run the cleanup script.
+To delete the cluster and associated resources:
+1. Delete the Data Plane from the TIBCO Control Plane UI
+2. Navigate to `scripts/aks` and run the cleanup script:

 ```bash
 cd scripts/aks